 For First Encounters with HP Equipment

-If you have just received your HP 9114A Disc Drive and haven't had any previous experience connecting Hewlett-Packard equipment together, please see the chapter titled "Essentials".
-Then at your convenience please read Chapters 3 and 4.
+If you have just received your HP 9114B Disc Drive and haven't had any previous experience connecting Hewlett-Packard equipment together, please see the chapter titled "Essentials."
+Then, please read Chapters 3 and 4.

 For Experienced HP Users